yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 {% endhighlight %}

-For instructions on how to configure service grid components refer to [Service Grid Configuration].
+For instructions on how to configure service grid components refer to depanlinkService Grid Configurationtengahlink./service-grid-configuration.htmlbelakanglink.